Guide to Narcissistic Victim Syndrome

 III.
 Discarding

-The narcissist may suddenly withdraw their affection and support, leaving the victim feeling abandoned, confused, and desperate to regain the narcissist’s approval and interaction.
+The narcissist may suddenly withdraw their affection and support, leaving you feeling abandoned, confused, and desperate to regain the narcissist’s approval and interaction.

-They will long for the connection they once had during the idealization phase.
+You will long for the connection you once had during the idealization phase.

 IV.
 Hoovering

-The narcissist may reappear with renewed affection and promises to change, luring the victim back into the cycle of abuse.
-This phase is named after the vacuum cleaner brand “Hoover,” as it symbolizes the narcissist’s attempts to “suck” the victim back in.
+The narcissist may reappear with renewed affection and promises to change, luring you back into the cycle of abuse.
+This phase is named after the vacuum cleaner brand “Hoover,” as it symbolizes the narcissist’s attempts to “suck” you back in.

 B. Stockholm Syndrome